auth0/docs/articles/anomaly-detection/references/brute-force-protection-triggers-actions.md

 ### Actions

-A Captcha step is shown during the sign in or sign up flows.
-This Captcha will help make it much more impractical for bad actors to continue sending credential stuffing attack traffic to the tenant.
+A CAPTCHA step is shown during the sign in or sign up flows.
+This CAPTCHA step helps prevent bad actors from continuing to send credential stuffing attack traffic to your tenant.

 ### Remove block